Restaurant in Sos del Rey Católico, Spain

 Can La Cocina del Principal accommodate groups?

-With a Google rating of 4.2 across 280 reviews, it handles a steady mix of locals and visitors, suggesting reasonable operational capacity.
 For larger groups, booking in advance is advisable given the restaurant's location in a small medieval town with limited alternatives nearby.
 The terrace with views adds usable space, which may help during warmer months.

 Is La Cocina del Principal good for a special occasion?

 For a low-key celebration while visiting Sos del Rey Católico, yes.
-The building sits in the historic quarter on Calle Fernando el Católico, the setting is atmospheric, and two consecutive Michelin Plates (2024, 2025) confirm consistent kitchen standards.
+The building sits in the historic quarter on Calle Fernando el Católico, the setting is atmospheric, two consecutive Michelin Plates (2024, 2025) confirm consistent kitchen standards.
 It is not a destination fine-dining experience — the price range is €€ and the format is à la carte — but for a meaningful meal in a genuinely historic environment, it delivers.

 What should a first-timer know about La Cocina del Principal?